-Given the hindsight that there was already a complete set of unaudited management accounts for the financial year ended 30 June 2017 provided to BDO PRC for which the audit had not been completed, the reproduced copy of the financial statements would likely show some distortions to the financial numbers in material respects.
-This is primarily because the reconstructed books and records were prepared on available information and data from relevant sources (customers, contractors, suppliers and banks) and notarised letter of confirmations of amounts owing between the counter-parties and the China subsidiaries.
-There were also significant cash transactions involved for sales made and services rendered by third parties.
+As fully explained in the 2017 Annual Report, the books and records were reconstructed and reproduced on the basis of available information and data from relevant sources (customers, contractors, suppliers and banks) and notarised letter of confirmations of amounts owing between the counter-parties and the China subsidiaries.
+We understand that there were cash transactions involved for sales made and services rendered by third parties.
 The manner in which the reproduced financial statements were reconstructed, management of the Group believed the basis of preparation is most appropriate.